-Measurable goals with benchmarks are the best kind of customer service goals to have.
+Measurable customer service goals with benchmarks are the best kind of goals to have.
 With a setup like this, you’ll get a clear understanding of how your team is doing and what are your areas of improvement.

-When you’ve set a long-term goal for your company, you can break the journey into smaller, quarter-length goals.
+Now you know how to choose customer service goals, you can break the journey into smaller, quarter-length goals.
 These help you see how far you are from hitting your targets.